pcengines/apu2-documentation/docs/voyage_image_building_alix.md

 and wait until `sync` process end.
 After that `Dirty` and `Writeback` values should be near the `0` value.
 Now you can safety remove your CF card.

-> It's important to don't interrupt flashing process.
+> It's important to not interrupt the flashing process.

-After successful performing steps shown above Voyage Linux image may be installed on your CF card.
+After successful performing steps shown above, Voyage Linux image may be installed on your CF card.

 `cbmem` and `flashrom` installation